annie-carter/clustering_project/README.md

 |total sulfur dioxide|  float     |  total sulfur, reacted and not reacted          |
 |  density           |  float     |  hydrometer reading of alcohol content          | |  pH                |  float     |  acidity vs alkilinity                          | |  sulphates         |  float     |  type of sulfur-based salt                      | |  alcohol           |  float     |  alcohol as a percentage of wine                | |  Yes_white         |  int       |  white wine = 1, red wine = 0                   |

+## Initial Hypotheses
+Hypothesis 1 - Pearson R

+alpha = .05
+H0 = Chlorides has no relationship with wine quality Ha = Chlorides has a relationship with wine quality
+Outcome: We reject the Null Hypothesis.

+Hypothesis 2 - Pearson R

+alpha = .05
+H0 = Volatile acidity has no relationship with wine quality Ha = Volatile acidity has a relationship  wine quality
+Outcome: We reject the Null Hypothesis.

 ## <u>Planning Process</u>